Last Updated:

 Guide to Typical Nightly Safari Costs in Uganda or Rwanda

-Below we give some typical prices per night for the safari including the cost of in-country travel, park fees, game drives.
-It is priced in dollars as that’s the currency used in Uganda and Rwanda for tourism.
-Obviously these exclude the international flights.
-And they exclude the gorilla trekking fees.
+Below we give some typical prices per night for the safari including the cost of in-country travel, park fees, game drives and the all-important gorilla permit.
+Obviously, these exclude the international flights.

-Overall Rwanda is a little cheaper at the moderate category, but its top end prices are much higher, due to several ultra-luxury gorilla trekking camps.
-Plus the Rwanda gorilla permit is a lot more…
+Overall Rwanda is a little cheaper in the moderate category, but its top end prices are much higher, due to several ultra-luxurious gorilla trekking lodges – such as those mentioned above.
+Plus, the Rwanda gorilla permit is more…

 More on that later…